 In addition, our federal and state Net Operating Losses and certain tax credits may be subject to significant limitations under Section 382 and Section 383, respectively, of the Internal Revenue Code of 1986, as amended (the "Code"), and similar provisions under state law.
 In general, under those sections of the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes, such as research and development tax credits, to offset its post-change income or tax liability may be limited.
 In general, an "ownership change" will occur if there is a cumulative change in our ownership by "5-percent stockholders" that exceeds 50 percentage points over a rolling three-year period.
 Future changes in our stock ownership, which may be outside of our control, may trigger an ownership change.
-Similar provisions of state tax attributes.
+Similar provisions of state tax law may also apply to limit our use of our accumulated state tax attributes.
 As a result, even if we earn net taxable income in the future, our ability to use our or Legacy Spire's Net Operating Losses and other tax attributes to offset such taxable income or tax liability may be subject to limitations, which could potentially adversely affect our cash flows and result in increased future income tax liability.